 Families First Coronavirus Response Act

-President Trump signed into law last night the Families First Coronavirus Response Act, which includes provisions to provide affected individuals with paid sick and family leave and provides tax credits for effected employers.
+President Trump signed into law last night the Families First Coronavirus Response Act, which includes provisions to provide affected individuals with paid sick and family leave and provides tax credits for affected employers.
 The final law that was passed did include amendments that altered the original bill that was passed by the House of Representatives on March 14.
-The final law continues to include private entity or individual employers who employ fewer than 500 employees.
+The final law continues to include private entities or individual employers who employ fewer than 500 employees.
 However, the final law grants the Department of Labor the authority to issue regulations to exempt small businesses with fewer than 50 employees.

 Many businesses are grappling to understand their responsibilities as an employer under the bill and whether or not they will receive relief from the tax credit.
 In order to help our clients better understand the new law, we’ve created comparison charts to highlight our understanding of the differences at this time between the final law and proposed bill that passed in the House of Representatives – see the links below: